1. What is a Benchmark?

 The funds are impacted by the rise and fall of the market.
-If a diversified equity fund, xyz, is benchmarked against the Sensex then the returns of the xyz funds will be compared to the performance of the Sensex.
-When the market is faring well and the movement of the Sensex is headed upwards, then it is imperative that a well-managed fund deliver good returns.
+If a diversified equity fund, XYZ, is benchmarked against the Sensex, then the returns of the XYZ funds will be compared to the performance of the Sensex.
+When the market is faring well, and the movement of the Sensex is headed upwards, then a well-managed fund must deliver good returns.

 b.
 There must be a significant difference between the performance of the fund and its benchmark

 c.
 The management fee for actively managed funds will be higher than passively managed ones..